 Close Menu

-Within 60 days of establishing a permanent residence in North Carolina, new residents who plan to operate a motor vehicle must get a North Carolina driver license and title and register their vehicles with the N.C.
+Within 60 days of establishing a permanent residence in North Carolina, if you plan to operate a motor vehicle, you must get a North Carolina driver license, as well as title and register your vehicles with the N.C.
 Division of Motor Vehicles.

-Because each state is different, new residents should also familiarize themselves with the North Carolina Driver's Handbook, which outlines North Carolina's laws and regulations regarding roadway safety.
+Because each state is different, you should also familiarize yourself with the N.C.
+Driver Handbook, which outlines North Carolina's laws and regulations regarding roadway safety.

-To apply for a North Carolina driver license, new residents must visit an NCDMV driver license office with the following:
+To apply for a North Carolina driver license, you must visit an NCDMV driver license office with the following:

-Note: An individual's name must match the name on the documents above, otherwise they must provide a proof of name change, such as a certified marriage license or certificate, divorce decree or document from the courts or Register of Deeds.
+Note: Your name must match the name on the documents above, otherwise you must provide a proof of name change, such as a certified marriage license or certificate, divorce decree or document from the courts or Register of Deeds.

-• Written and road tests may be waived for individuals with a valid license from another state.
+• Written and road tests may be waived if you have a valid license from another state.

 • Once North Carolina issues a driver license, out-of-state licenses are no longer valid and should be properly discarded or surrendered to: